 If you plan to set records on your next brewery tour, check out this beer garden, which has filled the walls with 366 individual beer taps.
 The taps are split between three stories, each with a unique theme.
 Head downstairs for the 144 taps reserved for beers brewed in the state, or climb to the rooftop bar for premium selections and a view of the city.

 They have recently expanded into downtown Charlotte if you’re not planning on stops in both cities.
-You can plan on meeting here for dinner, as the pub fare is as abundant and heralded as the beer selection.
+You can plan on meeting here for dinner, as the beer selection is as abundant and heralded as the pub fare.

 Steel String Brewery (Carrboro)